BROOKLYN SEX OFFENDER DEFENSE LAWYERS

 - Statutory rape

 New York takes sex offenses very seriously and has some of the toughest sex offense laws in the country.
 Typically, when a person is charged with a sex offense, he or she will be prosecuted at the state level.
 However, federal and state sex crime laws often overlap and while a person may be prosecuted under state law, they can also be placed on the federal National Sex Offender Registry.
 The laws are strict and complex.
-It can be difficult to navigate the court system and fully understand your case without an experienced attorney beside you.
+It can be difficult to navigate the court system and fully understand your case without an experienced sexual abuse lawyer or sexual assault lawyer beside you.

 PENALTIES FOR FEDERAL SEX OFFENSES